 Blessed with beautiful grounds and an extensive forest our active, outdoor curriculum develops an interest in the great outdoors and a respect for and appreciation of the natural world.

 Our curriculum overviews show the learning units undertaken each term from Early Years (Nursery) through to Year 6.
 The units are specifically designed to ensure there is a clear progression in knowledge, content and skills learning across the school, based on the National Curriculum.
 We are in the process of creating comprehensive, long-term and medium-term plans and through our monitoring and evaluating cycle we see the impact the curriculum is having on pupils.

-Learning is showcased in our learning environment and through our curriculum outcomes which provide an opportunity for children to showcase their learning with parents and other groups.
+Our learning environment and our curriculum outcomes provide an opportunity for children to showcase their learning with parents and other groups.

 Our Personal Social, Health and Citizenship Education (PSHCE) aims to provide students with the skills, knowledge, attitudes and values they need to lead confident, healthy and independent lives.
 It helps them to understand how they are developing personally and socially and addresses some of the issues that are part of growing up.
 Through PSHCE, we teach students about how to have healthy and successful relationships with friends and family and how to look after themselves and others.